 Called by scripture to go forth, members of Little River United Church of Christ are committed to make a difference in the world around us – by studying, by speaking out, by supporting others, and by acting on our convictions.

-To better understand the world around us and our role as people of faith, we gather on Sunday mornings to study issues of the day and the connections among social concerns, politics, and spirituality.
-A study and travel program, “Footsteps,” teaches us about differing aspects of our religious heritage in various parts of the world while also focusing on contemporary issues in the lands we visit.
+To better understand the world around us and our role as people of faith, we gather on Sunday mornings and other times to study issues of the day and the connections among social concerns, politics, and spirituality.

 As individuals, we raise our voices on local, national, and international issues, such as affordable housing, gay rights, clean energy, and debt relief for impoverished nations.
 As a church, we have declared that we are Open and Affirming and have joined the National Religious Campaign Against Torture.